nabilhassein/bitcurry/README.md

 development practices, whether general or haskell-specific, please let me know!

 # TODO
+See also the TODOs in the code.

+We need tests.
+Unfortunately, testing is not always straightforward.
+To be continued.

 So far, I've written a datatype for bencoding, with associated code for parsing and serialization.